portsoc/hangman-in-branches/README.md

 ### Linting our app

-The differences between our current branch and the last are shown [this compare page](https://github.com/portsoc/hangman-in-branches/compare/10...11?diff=split).
+The differences between our current branch and the last are shown on [this compare](https://github.com/portsoc/hangman-in-branches/compare/10...11?diff=split) page](https://github.com/portsoc/hangman-in-branches/compare/10...11?diff=split).

 ## Usage